My Father, The Transsexual

 Should I be supportive and cover up my true emotions and thoughts?
 Should I be openly angry and disappointed and be my true self since he was being his "true self"?
 There's no middle ground- the trans is looking for your full acceptance or a relationship is off the table.

-I was initially supportive and thought I being a good daughter by hiding my true feelings.
+I was initially supportive and hid my true feelings.

 My father legally changed his full name so what did my last name represent now?
 I felt orphaned.
 Would he want me in his life because I was literally a reminder he was a man?
 Who could I talk to about this?
 Which friends and family do I share this or not share this with?

-I had joked with all my friends when watching Jerry Springer shows of this subject matter- now it wasn't a joke!
-I hadn't even seen him in person, what would I do- laugh, cry, run?
+I had joked with all my friends when watching Jerry Springer shows on this subject matter- now it wasn't a joke!
+When I saw her in person I wanted to laugh, cry...and run!
 Where was my daddy who taught me to swim and ride a bike and play cards?
 Now being a daddy reminded him of someone he wanted to forget.

 New and Improved?

 Your parents are the people you think you know best and when that rug is pulled from underneath you, there are doubts about yourself that inevitably sneak up too.

-My dad greeted me with saying "Hi babe".
+My dad greeted me with, "Hi babe".
 I'm not sure if I said anything, only listened to a new voice and, well, a new person.
-I tried not to stare or laugh, but only because I exasperatingly hung onto the hope this was all a joke or a nightmare.
+I tried not to stare, but only because I exasperatingly hung onto the hope this was all a joke or a nightmare.
 That was the day I grieved the loss of my father.